Skip to content

 Buyer Needs, from Strategy to People

-As companies embark on digital transformation efforts, they are attempting to evolve their business models and products to open up new markets or get closer to their existing customers (interact with their users the way users want to interact with those organizations).
-Customers value digital interactions with companies, through the devices that they own, those being a computer, phone, connected car, etc.
+As companies embark on digital transformation efforts, they attempt to evolve their business models and products to open up new markets or get closer to their existing customers (interact with their users the way users want to interact with those organizations).
+Customers value digital interactions with companies through their own devices, such as computers, phones, connected cars, etc.

-For a company to achieve these strategic digital goals, management needs to create internal tech capabilities or bring external assistance from consulting firms that will help the organization define and execute on this journey.
-From the consulting firm’s standpoint, who are we helping (who is the buyer of my services)?
+For a company to achieve these strategic digital goals, management needs to create internal tech capabilities or seek external assistance from consulting firms to help the organization define and execute this journey.
+From the consulting firm’s standpoint, who are we helping (the buyer of my services)?
 Is the strategy already defined?
 Have the products been ideated?
 Is the tech team in place to execute?

 Stakeholders at different levels of an organization will have different needs.
-The company leader will want to make sure the new investments they are making fit with the overall strategy and generate value.
-The product leadership, one level below, will want to succeed in launching and iterating on the new product plans, while managing the budget they have been given to execute.
-A VP or manager, another level below the product leaders, will want to make sure the teams, tools and processes they have in place are appropriate to hit management’s goals.
+The company leader will want to make sure their new investments fit with the overall strategy and generate value.
+The product leadership, one level below, will want to succeed in launching and iterating on the new product plans while managing the budget they have been given to execute.
+A VP or manager, another level below the product leaders, will want to ensure the teams, tools, and processes they have in place are appropriate to hit management’s goals.

-It is important for technology services companies to assess their go-to-market strategies and understand who is the buyer of their services.
+Technology services companies need to assess their go-to-market strategies and understand who will buy their services.
 Are we selling strategy work to the CEO?
 Are we selling a product vision to the Chief Product Officer?
 Are we completing teams for a Director of Engineering?
 Each buyer category could have different success criteria for what they expect from the services vendor.

 business-product-people